ajayprakashm/Anomaly_detection_examples/readme.md

 pip install seaborn
 ```
 ## Python Algorithm
 This algorithm is written in python language.
-Keras deep learning autoencoder model is explained step by step.
+Keras deep learning autoencoder model is used to detect anomaly.

 ### Step 1: Importing Library
 Importing libraries and setting random seed from numpy library